 - Scanning and printing services

-- Text Telephone
+- Text to speech software

-- Computers with assistive software***
+- Computers with other assistive software

 - In-person Support

-- Faculty Liason
+- Faculty Liaison

 - Scribes and/or readers